Wizards, monsters, ships and bees: The symbols of Sackville Street Building

 Though the size and grandeur of Sackville Street Building might well evoke the magic and mystery of Hogwarts, we reckon the snake is more a representation of wisdom than anything to do with House Slytherin (unfortunately).
 Indeed, the sun and snake appear in this formation on the old Victoria University of Manchester crest, and, interestingly, the University’s first-ever Students’ Union magazine, published in 1917, was titled the Serpent!

 On the other side, three stripes again represent the city’s three rivers, and sit beneath another ship motif.
-The ship is a hugely popular Manchester symbol, depicting trade and enterprise, and even appears on the crests of the city’s two biggest football clubs: United and City.
+The ship is a popular Manchester symbol, depicting trade and enterprise, and even appears on the crests of the city’s two biggest football clubs: United and City.

 Gods and monsters